jonathanjameswatson/block-widgets/README.md

 # generate project
 $ yarn build

-# serve the .output/ directory for testing (without proxies)
+# serve the .output/ directory for testing
 $ yarn start
 ```

 ### Proxies

-Proxies are defined in [getProxies.ts](./ts/getProxies.ts) and automatically used by Vite.
-If you are hosting this project on a provider other than Netlify, you may need to add these manually.
+This project has optional support for proxies to deal with CORS and privacy.
+Proxies are given as JSON string of an object mapping URL paths to API URLs, with optional headers.
+This string must be set as the `NUXT_PROXIES` environment variable, which can be done with a `.env` file.

 ### How to create a new widget